Model Predictive Robustness of Signal Temporal Logic Predicates

-\quad c) {\it Nonlinear Regression:} Supervised learning algorithms, e.g., regression and classification, have been used to model relationships between variables to improve prediction accuracy and computational efficiency.
-For safety-critical applications, Gaussian processes (GPs) \cite{williams2006gaussian} have drawn more and more attention since they are flexible and nonparametric\footnote{We refer to the nonparametric model as a model with unfixed numbers of parameters with respect to the size of the used data.}.
-In addition, GP regression can provide uncertainties for its prediction, which is used to improve the safety and robustness of model predictive control in \cite{kocijan2004gaussian, berkenkamp2015safe, hewing2019cautious}.
-In this regard, we are inspired by the regression approach described in \cite{torben2022automatic}, where a GP model is used for estimating the robustness of STL specifications including levels of uncertainty.
-But a more general observation space is adapted for regression in this paper.
+For safety-critical applications, Gaussian processes (GPs) \cite{williams2006gaussian} have drawn more and more attention to realize accurate predictions since they are flexible and powerful for small-data problems.
+In addition, GP regression can provide uncertainties for its prediction, which is used to improve the safety and robustness of model predictive control {by online learning} in \cite{kocijan2004gaussian, berkenkamp2015safe, hewing2019cautious}.
+In this regard, we are inspired by the regression approach described in \cite{torben2022automatic}, where a GP model is used for estimating the robustness of STL specifications including levels of evaluation uncertainty.
+However, a more general observation space for autonomous driving is adapted for regression in this paper.